CyberLions-8521/Robotics-Site/README.md

 ## Contribution

-Instead of building this project on Jekyll, we can use vanilla HTML CSS & JS to create a dynamic and informative website also deployed by GitHub Pages.
-I believe it is easier to create a custom website this way.
-Also, the current github pages site seems to be unfinished.
+Instead of building a website using Editor X or Wix, we can use vanilla HTML, CSS, & JS to create a dynamic and informative page deployed by GitHub Pages this year.
+In the long run, I believe it is easier to websites this way: Editor X and Wix use block-based code which is extremely limiting and causes more lag in comparison to HTML, CSS, & JS.
+These programming languages are very easy to pick up and we have web developers on the FRC team that can teach you!

+**Note:** Currently the github pages API is being used by https://code.whscyberlions.com/, a website that uses Jekyll and Ruby.
+However, this is an unfinished project.

 ### 5. Serve the website